 Situated near Boulder's favorite shopping, dining and people-watching destination, Pearl Street Mall, the Briar Rose puts you within reach of the city's amenities, but also just a short drive from peaceful and scenic hiking and showshoeing trails.
 The organic breakfast caters to those with special dietary needs (vegan, vegetarian, gluten free), homemade shortbread cookies any time of day keep guests happy and a meditation room keeps them serene.

-Fresh flowers in every room, a glass of wine in the evening and concierge service are all part of your stay at this castle-esque urban B&B. You’re just a short walk or horse-drawn carriage ride from downtown attractions — that is if you’re willing to leave the luxurious, comfy bed and Jacuzzi tub behind.
-Check out unique packages, like the “Romance and Roses,” or the “Honey, I am Sorry” special.
+Fresh flowers in every room, a glass of wine in the evening and concierge service are all part of your stay at this castle-esque urban B&B. You’re just a short walk or horse-drawn carriage ride from downtown attractions — that is if you’re willing to leave the luxurious, comfy bed and whirlpool tub behind.
+Check out unique packages, like the “Romance and Roses” or “Crazy in Love.”

 Play hard and relax harder at this 1915 log cabin situated in between two of Colorado’s most popular ski resorts, Vail and Beaver Creek.
 After a day on the slopes or snowshoe trails, slip under luxurious cottons covered with a hefty down comforter in your fireplace-heated room or walk out the front steps and stroll Minturn’s historic Main Street.
 Fall asleep in your quiet retreat on the banks of the Eagle River before waking to the smells of breakfast.